scuzzydude/appmem/README.md

 ````

 *  appmemk
 This will install the kernel emulation of Appmem device at /dev/appmem.
-THis parameter can be used to test the kernel interface with appmemtest.
+This device can be used to test the kernel interface with appmemtest.
-You need to be root have su rights to install the kernel module.
+You need to be root or have su rights to install the kernel module.

 ````
 >>> cd appmemk